bkoprucu/jekyll4test/_posts/2023-10-15-Cat-sitting.md

 ## Brushing

-To keep the flea away, I'm brushing them once a day, instead of using flea drops, which has been detrimental to their health.
+Flea drops have been bad for their health.
+Instead, I'm brushing them daily, especially Pamuk, who goes out often.

 The brush is by the TV.

 They, especially Kucuk, will demand it, but Pamuk needs it more.